saunders94/JarChess/README.md

 When you Launch android studio, choose "Check out project from version control" and select Git from the drop down menu.
 You will be asked for a URL, so paste the URL that was copied before.
 Check that the destination shown is where you want to save the project.

 Once you have the project loaded, we need to set up a test device.
 You can do this by opening the Tools menu and selecting the AVD Manager.
 Click the "+ Create virtual device..." button.
 Pick a device from the phone list and click "next".
-Choose an OS version 5.0 or higher and click next.
+Choose an OS version 5.0 or higher and click next. <<TODO: finish>>